ensembleanalytics/ensembleci/SETUP.md

 ## Timeflow Cloud

 We offer a fully managed version of Timeflow which is accessible at https://app.timeflow.systems.
+This avoids the need to host and operate the platform yourself.

 ## Self Managed Deployment With Docker